Edgar-Donk/edgar-donk.github.io/README.md

 ## 05 Image - Create Widgets with Rounded Corners and Shadow Effects

-The 4 themes common to tkinter can be found where your python program is installed under the directory tcl/tk8.6/ttk.
-Apart from default which is listed as defaults.tcl, all the other themes are listed with their own names suffixed with ".tcl".
+The 4 themes common to tkinter can be found where your python program is installed under the directory python36/tcl/tk8.6/ttk.
+They are found there listed with their own names suffixed with ".tcl", apart from default which is listed as defaults.tcl.
 There are obvious differences between the scripting language tcl and tkinter but we can recognise some commands such as map and configure, we can also spot the element and state names.
 A new part of the mix is when we look at the OS specific themes such as aqua or vista which have variables that are system dependant.
-Even so we should be able to recognise how the answers to some of our scripts were formed.
-It would seem that the common themes have little to do with images and thus able to give the widest possible support to any style alterations we wish to make.
-By contrast it will be found that if one of the OS dependant themes was to be used as a parent then changes required may not be quite so straightforward.
+Even so we should be able to recognise how some of our scripts will respond.
+It would seem that the common themes allow us to modify all the components and elements are able to give the widest possible support to any style alterations we wish to make.
+By contrast it will be found that if one of the OS dependant themes would require not so straightforward an approach.
+On the other hand the OS specific themes look uptodate and ready to use as is.

-So far we have seen that the ttk themes achieve uniformity across all widgets, by using common changes on dynamic states, also within a widget having more than one element with the same name.
+So far we have seen that the ttk themes achieve uniformity across all widgets, by using common changes on dynamic states, also by using the same element name within a widget or from widget to widget.
 A third aid to uniformity is by using using descriptive colour aliases rather than the colour names or hash values.

 As I said at the beginning there are remarkably few instances of the more interesting style changes found when trawling the internet.
 Up until this point most of the examples could have been made referring "Tkinter 8.5 reference: a GUI for Python".
 The